Brine Management 2.0 - From Waste Stream to Resource Stream

 The Brine Disposal Challenge

-Brine management is not just about salt but scale, cost, environmental impact, and missed opportunity.
-Let us start with the numbers — because they are pretty staggering.
+Brine management isn’t just about salt – it’s about scale, cost, environmental impact, and missed opportunity.
+Let’s start with the numbers, because they’re staggering.

-In oil and gas operations, produced water — the salty, mineral-rich fluid that comes up during drilling — often outpaces the oil itself by a ratio of 5:1 or higher in mature fields.
-That means for every barrel of oil, you get five barrels of water you did not ask for.
+In oil and gas operations, produced water – the salty, mineral-rich fluid that comes up during drilling – often outpaces oil production by a ratio of 5:1 or more in mature fields.
+That means for every barrel of oil, you get five barrels of water you didn’t ask for.

-Globally, we are generating over 250 million barrels of produced water daily.
-That is the equivalent of 13,000 Olympic-sized swimming pools, filled daily with a fluid typically treated like industrial waste and mostly reinjected into deep wells.
-It is an expensive process, both financially and environmentally.
+Globally, we’re generating more than 250 million barrels of produced water every single day – the equivalent of 13,000 Olympic-sized swimming pools.
+And most of it is treated as waste and reinjected into deep wells.
+That’s an expensive process – both financially and environmentally.

-Disposal is not just a logistical headache — it is also a regulatory and financial burden.
+Disposal isn’t just a logistical headache – it’s a regulatory and cost burden too.

-Geothermal plants, for example, bring hot brine from deep within the Earth to generate clean energy and reinject it underground.
-But here is the question: why not utilize that brine even more?
-Just one major geothermal field in California, the Salton Sea, produces over 120 million metric tons of brine annually, rich in minerals like lithium.
+Geothermal plants, for example, bring hot brine up from deep underground to generate clean energy, and then reinject it.
+But here’s the question: why not do more with it?
+One major geothermal field in California – the Salton Sea – produces more than 120 million metric tons of brine annually, containing valuable minerals like lithium.

-Hidden inside that so-called “waste” water are the materials the world desperately needs to power the clean energy future.
+Hidden in all that so-called "wastewater" are the materials the world desperately needs to power its clean energy future.

-Until recently, brine was treated like an unavoidable burden — something to manage quietly in the background.
-It was salty, messy, and expensive to deal with.
-But today, that mindset is starting to shift in a big way.
+Until recently, brine was treated like an unavoidable burden – salty, messy, and expensive to manage.
+Something to deal with quietly in the background.

-Across industries, forward-thinking operators are beginning to ask a different question: “Is this waste stream actually a resource stream?”
+Across industries, forward-thinking operators are asking a different question: “Is this waste stream actually a resource stream?”

-Around the world, governments are supporting projects that extract critical minerals like lithium from geothermal brines for energy security and to strengthen the domestic battery supply chain.
-In the European Union, new battery regulations create demand for traceable, low-impact lithium sources, nudging producers toward greener options.
-Even in traditional oil and gas, investors and partners are starting to ask about ESG alignment, circular resource use, and water stewardship.
+Governments worldwide are backing projects to extract critical minerals like lithium from geothermal brines, which boosts energy security and helps build domestic battery supply chains.
+In the European Union, new battery regulations are pushing producers toward traceable, low-impact lithium sources.
+Even in the oil and gas industry, investors and partners are asking tougher questions about ESG alignment, circular resource use, and water stewardship.

-But it is not just about policy.
-The actual market signal is the rise in demand for the very minerals trapped in brine — especially lithium and other critical minerals.
-Global lithium demand is forecasted to grow more than 6.5x by 2034 (from 2023 levels), driven by electric vehicles, battery storage, and the broader energy transition.
-That is not regulation — that is raw market momentum.
+The real market signal is demand, and it’s rising fast.
+Lithium and other critical minerals trapped in brine are now in the spotlight.
+Global lithium demand is expected to grow more than 6.5x by 2034 (from 2023 levels), driven by EVs, battery storage, and the energy transition.
+That’s not regulation – that’s raw market momentum.

 The takeaway?

-What was once considered a costly byproduct is now being seen for what it truly is: an untapped asset.
-Brine is no longer just a problem to solve.
-It is a business opportunity waiting to be unlocked.
+What was once a costly byproduct is now being recognized for what it really is: an untapped asset.
+Brine isn’t just a problem to solve – it’s a business opportunity waiting to be unlocked.

-That is the essence of Brine Management 2.0 — rethinking how we dispose of brine and how we use it to build smarter, more resilient, and more profitable operations.
+That’s the essence of Brine Management 2.0 – rethinking not just how we dispose of brine, but how we turn it into smarter, more resilient, and more profitable operations.

 Lithium Extraction as a Solution

-So, how exactly do you turn brine into a business opportunity?
+So, how do you turn brine into a business opportunity?

 One word: lithium.

-Brine — from oilfields, geothermal reservoirs, or other industrial processes — can be rich in dissolved lithium salts.
-And lithium is not just any mineral.
-It is one of the most critical building blocks of the energy transition, used in everything from electric vehicle batteries and energy storage systems to consumer electronics and renewable energy infrastructure.
+Brine – whether from oilfields, geothermal reservoirs, or other industrial processes – can be rich in dissolved lithium salts.
+And lithium isn’t just any mineral.
+It’s one of the most critical building blocks of the energy transition, used in everything from electric vehicle (EV) batteries and energy storage systems to consumer electronics and renewable energy infrastructure.

-Traditionally, lithium is mined from hard rock in Australia or evaporated from massive brine ponds in South America — processes that are slow, land-intensive, and environmentally taxing.
-It can take 24 to 36 months to produce lithium from evaporation ponds, and it consumes enormous volumes of water — up to 550 million gallons per thousand tons of lithium produced.
+Traditionally, lithium has been mined from hard rock in Australia or evaporated from massive brine ponds in South America - slow, land-intensive, and environmentally taxing processes.
+Producing lithium from evaporation ponds can take 24 to 36 months and consume up to 550 million gallons of water for every thousand tons of lithium produced.

-But that is where modern lithium extraction solutions come in.
+But that's where modern lithium extraction solutions come in.

-Through a process called Direct Lithium Extraction (DLE) combined with advanced treatment, we can now extract lithium from brine quickly, cleanly, and with a much smaller footprint.
-Instead of letting brine sit in the sun for two years, advanced solutions can now pull lithium out within hours — returning most of the water for reuse or rejection.
+Using Direct Lithium Extraction (DLE) combined with advanced treatment, we can now recover lithium from brine quickly, cleanly, and with a much smaller footprint.
+Instead of letting brine sit for years under the sun, advanced solutions extract lithium within hours, returning the water for reuse or responsible discharge.

-And because this process works on brines that would otherwise be disposed of — like oilfield produced water or geothermal brine — it does not require new mining operations or disruptive land use.
-You are simply recovering value from a stream that was already there.
+And because this works on brines that would otherwise be disposed of – like oilfield produced water or geothermal brine – it doesn’t require new mining operations or major land disruption.
+You’re simply recovering value from a stream that’s already there.

-That is the power of Brine Management 2.0.
-It is not just about risk mitigation or compliance but about building a smarter, more circular industrial system that taps into what is already beneath our feet.
+That’s the power of Brine Management 2.0.
+It’s not just about risk mitigation or compliance – it’s about building a smarter, more circular industrial system that taps into resources already beneath our feet.

 Benefits to ESG Metrics

-Turning brine into a resource is not just smart economics — it is also a major win for Environmental, Social, and Governance (ESG) performance.
+Turning brine into a resource isn’t just smart economics – it’s also a big win for Environmental, Social, and Governance (ESG) performance.

 Explore our sustainability efforts